passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 The core idea in LVGL is that everything is an object.
 <span style="color: red; font-weight: bold;">Your code is all about
 creating and configuring these objects</span>.
-For example, a label is just one type of object.
-You create it, set its properties <span style="color: red; font-weight: bold;">like text and color using a style</span>, and then place it on the screen.

 <span style="color: red; font-weight: bold;">About the application</span> —
 <span style="color: red; font-weight: bold;">without going too deep</span> —